-Previous work in the DELOS network has mainly focused on improving digital libraries (DLs) by developing independent, powerful and highly sophisticated prototype systems in cooperation of few partners within the different work packages.
-The goal of the DELOS integration activities is to integrate these prototype systems as building blocks into OSIRIS/ISIS, an existing middleware environment that was developed at ETH Zurich.
-The result of the integration - that is, the middleware infrastructure together with all the advanced DL functionality - constitutes the
+DELOS activity is the definition of a Reference Model for Digital Libraries [2].
+The goal of the DELOS integration activities is twofold.
+First, it aims at integrating these prototype systems as building blocks into OSIRIS/ISIS, an existing middleware environment that was developed at ETH Zurich.
+The result of the integration - that is, the middleware infrastructure together with all the advanced DL functionality - constitutes the DelosDLMS prototype.
+Second, DelosDLMS will serve as a partial implementation of the DELOS Reference Model.

-DelosDLMS prototype.
-This paper reports on the integration results of the first phase which includes the integration of audio features (TU Vienna) and 3D features (Univ. of Firenze) into DelosDLMS, a new paper-based interface (iPaper from ETH Zürich), a SOM visualization of the feature space (Univ.
+This paper reports on the integration of DL functionality which includes audio (TU Vienna) and 3D features (Univ.
+Florence), a new paper-based interface (iPaper from ETH Zürich), a SOM visualization of the feature space (Univ.
 Konstanz), and an annotation service (FAST, Univ.
 Padua) which have been added to DelosDLMS and the integration of DelosDLMS into the Daffodil interface.

 The paper is organized as follows.
 Section 2 introduces the ISIS/OSIRIS middleware which is the basis for DelosDLMS.
-Section 3 presents in detail the services and DL functionality that has been added and architectural details on the integration.
+Section 3 presents in detail the services and DL functionality that has been added.
 Section 4 concludes.